ranjithashok003/MyCTFwriteups/GreenHorn(HTB).md

 ![alt text](/assets/image.png)
 ![alt text](/assets/image2.png)

 Now off to user.txt.
 Navigating to /home/junior I found the user.txt with another PDF file, "Using OpenVAS.pdf".
 When I tried to cat the user.txt, I got a permission denied error.
 Only root and junior had permission to access both these files.
 Now this is where I got stuck for a long time.
 I tried a variety of privilege escalation methodologies with no success.
-I was frustrated and I just randomly thought of using the previously obtained password "iloveyou1" as junior's password, it worked T.T.
+I was frustrated and I just randomly thought of using the previously obtained password "iloveyou1" as junior's password, it worked T.T

 ![alt text](/assets/image3.png)